VitoAlbornoz/VitoAlbornoz/README.md

 - 👀 I’m interested in Data science and environmental science
 - 🌱 I’m currently learning Google Earth Engine + Python
 - 💞️ I’m looking to collaborate on GEE + Python
-- 📫 How to reach me francisco.albornoz@ciep.cl
+- 📫 How to reach me vitoalbornoz@gmail.com

 <!---
 VitoAlbornoz/VitoAlbornoz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.